This post does include links to our affiliate programs where we receive a small commission from your purchase, at no additional cost to you.

 Take into account your height, weight and fitness level (including if your traps, core and lower back are strong).
 If you're still working on your core, it really is best to start with less weight than you might want to.
 If you're tall, heavier and relatively strong, you can start at the higher end of beginner.
 If you're light, petite or have a smaller frame, the lower end of beginner might be more comfortable.

-We have found the sweet spot for a basic beginner of any bodyweight to weight their ruck between 9-13 lbs.
+We have found the sweet spot for a true beginner of any bodyweight to weight their ruck between 9-13 lbs.

 It's just enough to notice the weight, but most importantly, it's enough to practice the foundations of good rucking posture without scrambling your brain with concerns about speed, distance, or needing to zone out on what podcast you're listening to ignore the discomfort.
 (Of course, there's always a beginner who needs 5, or another who jumps to 20 right away with ease, but both of those tend to be outliers.)

 The easiest way to start with smaller weights is with either a 10lb ruck plate or with a combination of objects - like a 10lb barbell plate, a 5lb barbell plate or 2.5lb barbell plate, or another various grouping.
 (For an economical version, you can also get a 2 gallon wrapped ziploc bag filled with sand for small increases.)
 Ruck with this weight until it feels comfortable and easy.
 We recommend you train with your beginner weight for 2 weeks before slowly increasing.
 You can weigh your ruck in one of two ways:

 - Stand on your scale, no ruck.
 Stand on your scale with ruck.
 Math the difference.

 - Get a luggage weight scale that has a digital readout.

 How do I increase my ruck weight?